MarkNenadov/MightyAnt/README.md

 ### Message Format

-Once connected to socket, how to structure your message for proxying depends on how you have arbitraryMode configuration set.
+Once you are connected to the socket, you can send messages.

+The details of how to structure your message for proxying depends on what arbitraryModel is set to.

 A. If arbitraryMode = false, your websocket message is simply the content you want to proxy.